 Connect to the remote desktop on Windows instances using one of the following methods:

-- Use a Chrome browser that has the Chrome RDP for Google Cloud Platform extension installed and establish an RDP connection from GCP Console.
+- Use a Chrome browser that has the Chrome RDP for Google Cloud extension installed and establish an RDP connection from Cloud Console.

 Download the RDP file and manually connect through the Windows Remote Desktop Connection client or a third-party client.